 Bibliography vs Reference List

-Sometimes the word ‘bibliography’ refers to the list of book of a specific author or publisher.
+Bibliography is the list of all the sources someone uses to produce a research paper, including those that were not cited or paraphrased.
+This list contains all the details of the sources.
+Sometimes the word bibliography refers to the list of book of a specific author or publisher.
 It also refers to the list of books on a specific subject.
 The history or description of books is also referred to by the word bibliography.
 Sometimes bibliography gives the description of the authors and editions of the books.

-Bibliography and reference need certain rules and regulations to follow and hence are considered as a form of art.
-Writing bibliography and reference forms a part of the research study.
+• Bibliography and reference need certain rules and regulations to follow and hence are considered as a form of art.
+Writing bibliography and reference forms is a part of the research study.